Tobey Maguire: 2002–2013: Spider-Man and stardom

+2014–present: Reduced output

 His next film, Pawn Sacrifice (2014), was also co-produced by Material Pictures.
 It was a Cold War thriller based on the true story of American chess prodigy Bobby Fischer, played by Maguire.
-The film details the events leading up to and including the world chess championship in 1972, when Fischer challenges Soviet chess grandmaster and world champion, Boris Spassky, acted by Liev Schreiber.
-It received mostly positive reviews.
-Maguire reunited with Alec Baldwin after Cats & Dogs (2001) in the animated movie The Boss Baby (2017), where he voiced the adult version of Tim Templeton.
+The film details the events leading up to and including the world chess championship in 1972, when Fischer challenges Soviet chess grandmaster and world champion Boris Spassky, acted by Liev Schreiber.
+The film received mostly positive reviews, but greatly underperformed at the box office.

-Maguire reprised his role as Peter Parker / Spider-Man in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021), alongside successors Tom Holland and Andrew Garfield.
-He appeared in Damien Chazelle's ensemble film Babylon, where he was also an executive producer.
+Maguire voiced the adult version of Tim Templeton in the animated film The Boss Baby (2017), reuniting with Alec Baldwin after they previously collaborated in Cats & Dogs (2001).
+Maguire also reprised his role as Spider-Man in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021) alongside successors Tom Holland and Garfield.
+The film was a critical and commercial success, grossing over 1 billion dollars, the first pandemic-era film to do so and the first since 2019's Star Wars: The Rise of Skywalker.
+He appeared in Damien Chazelle's ensemble film Babylon, also serving as an executive producer.
+He reprised his role as Spider-Man in Spider-Man: Across the Spider-Verse through archive footage.

 Personal life

 Maguire has been a vegetarian since 1992; in 2009, he became a vegan.
 He has made changes in his diet to either gain or lose weight for film roles: he dramatically decreased his calorie intake for Seabiscuit, followed by a rapid increase to regain weight for Spider-Man 2.
 Maguire has been sober since age 19, having experienced "some difficulty" with alcohol in his late teens.

 Maguire met jewelry designer Jennifer Meyer in 2003 while he was shooting Seabiscuit at Universal Studios, and they became engaged in April 2006.
 Their daughter was born in November that year.
 Meyer's father, Universal studios head Ronald Meyer, reportedly helped Maguire regain his job after being fired from Spider-Man 2 in 2003.
 Maguire and Meyer married on September 3, 2007, in Kailua Kona, Hawaii.
 Their second child, a son, was born in May 2009.
 On October 18, 2016, the couple announced their separation after nine years of marriage.
-In 2020, Meyer filed for divorce after four years of separation.
+In 2018, Maguire began dating model Tatiana Dieteman, but they split after three years.
+In 2020, Meyer filed for divorce after four years of separation, and it was finalized that same year.
+However, the two remain friends, with Meyer calling Maguire "her best friend" and "the best ex-husband a girl could ever have."
+In 2025, Maguire asked for joint physical and legal custody of their son, in response to Meyer's 2020 filing.